Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 Having found the value of that unknown, we can move to trivially solving any equation involving two unknowns provided one of them is the one we have previously solved.
-Continuing this procedure of 'back substitution' will systematically deliver all the unknowns.
+Continuing this procedure of 'back substitution' will systematically solve for all the unknowns.
 </div><br/>

 For example, the equations: